dcunited001/dcunited001.github.io/_posts/2019-1-12-oneironautics-analyze-this.md

 #### Being Forced to Walk Home

-- i was basically forced to walk home
+No one was concerned with my safety or my escape from death.
+I was basically forced to walk home

 #### Meeting Friends Nearby (they were walking towards the river & scene of accident)